nickglazzard1959/gplot2/README.md

 it is not accessed.

-The `EVAL` operator needs one argument (a second is optional) which is an "RPN string" containing operators and operands for the evaluator to, er, evaluate.
+The `EVAL` operator needs one argument (a second is optional) which is an "RPN string" containing operators and operands for the evaluator to ... er ... evaluate.
 It may be enclosed in double quotation marks.

 Whatever the evaluator leaves in the stack level 1 or Y array can be